Hossein-Fazel/pychat/README.md

-# Simple Chat Application
+# Pychat

-This is a simple chat application written in Python that allows two users to communicate over a network.
+Pychat is a simple chat application written in Python that allows two users to communicate over a network.
 The application supports text messaging and file transfers between users.

 ## Features